 That small group of Charities founded in 1617 in Chatillon, France, was the small mustard seed planted that has become a big tree.
 Two million people are part of the Vincentian Family.
 Such increase only comes from Heaven.
 St. Vincent used to say that he was not the author of this work and he never thought of that.
 We believe him.
 God had His own plan:

 O Savior, o Savior O Sauveur!
 O Sauveur!
 Who could ever have imagined that this would reach its present state?
 If anyone had said that to me then, I would have thought he was making fun of me; yet, that was the way God was pleased to give a beginning to what you now see.
 Eh bien, my dear confreres, would you call human something no one had ever intended?
 For neither I, nor poor M. Portail ever thought of it.
 Ah, we never thought of it!
 It was very far from our minds!
 (SVP, May/17/1658)

 If we focused our unique gifts in collaboration with one another, imagine the impact we would have!

 The Vincentian Family Office shares this information with all those who walk in the steps of Vincent, Louise, and other Vincentian Founders hoping you can see how large, multicultural, multilingual, and prophetic our Vincentian Family is all over the world.

 - Click to access the Updated Vincentian Family Branches

-If you have some questions, suggestions, comments or want to send some information of others branches, please email Sr. Francely: firstname.lastname@example.org
+If you have questions, suggestions, comments or want to send some information about other branches, please contact the VFO at firstname.lastname@example.org